MiguelSilva96/DPUM/README.md

 Programming challenges, suggested by Cesium at University of Minho

 maxPathSum.py ----> Problem number 67 from project euler
-inputMaxPath ----> Large input to test maxPathSum
+inputProb67 ----> Large input to test maxPathSum